 We encourage families to discuss coverage and ask questions before making major changes in insurance.
 Many families find their loved ones have been convinced to change plans or signed up for a Medicare Advantage plan without a full understanding of the implications.
-Aging Wisely’s staff receives ongoing training on insurance, Medicare, and Medicaid in order to help us guide our clients.
-Please contact us if we can help with any of your insurance questions or concerns.

 What is Medicare Part D?

 Medicare Part D provides prescription drug coverage to everyone who is eligible for Medicare.
 All of the Part D plans are private insurance plans.
 It is a voluntary program; eligible beneficiaries must choose to enroll.
 If you receive Medicare and Medicaid you will be enrolled automatically.
 The initial enrollment period was November 15, 2005-May 15, 2006.
-The annual enrollment period is from November 15-December 31st yearly.
+The annual enrollment period is from October 15-December 7th yearly.
 For those newly eligible for Medicare, the enrollment period is the same as it is for enrolling in Part B (3 months prior and 3 months after turning 65 or becoming otherwise eligible).

 Does it cost to participate?

-There will be a monthly premium, depending upon the plan you choose, approximately $32 per month, automatically deducted from your Social Security payment.
+There will be a monthly premium, depending upon the plan you choose, automatically deducted from your Social Security payment.
 If you are eligible and do not enroll and later decide to participate there is a late enrollment fee of approximately one percent of your premium for each month you delay for as long as you are enrolled in Part D (i.e. if you do not enroll for five years-60 months, your premium will be 60% higher for the remainder of the time you participate in the plan).

 If your assets and income are below certain limits your premium and co-pays may be less.
 If you are receiving Medicaid benefits, Medicaid will pay for your premium.
 Medicaid will no longer pay your drug costs, the pay source will switch to one of the Medicare D providers (you may choose a provider, or will be randomly enrolled automatically).